ignc-research/3D-dynamic-object-localization-ros/README.md

 * \MMDetection
   * \models:
   * \training_data:
-* \original_videos: Contains the videos of the robots that were used 3D model generation.
+* \original_videos: Contains the videos of the robots that were used for 3D model generation.
 * \SSPE
   * \training_data:
   * \models: